fastai/fastai/docs/support.md

     So that the error messages will be in English.
 You can run `locale` to see which locales you have installed.

-## Bug Reports and PRs
+## PRs

-If you found a bug and know how to fix it please submit a PR with the fix [here](https://github.com/fastai/fastai/pulls).
+If you found a bug and know how to fix it, please, submit a PR with the fix [here](https://github.com/fastai/fastai/pulls).

+If you'd like to contribute a new feature, please, discuss it on the [forums](https://forums.fast.ai/) first.

 Make sure to read [CONTRIBUTING](https://github.com/fastai/fastai/blob/master/CONTRIBUTING.md).